 The entire city of Brugge is a UNESCO World Heritage Center, which speaks volumes.
 It has maintained its medieval façade and has a calmer feeling than any other city we visited.
 As we rode through cobble stone streets and alleys, there was a sense of peace and wonder.
 (And this was with two kids!!)

 In the middle of the tour, the horses needed a mandatory break.
-We were able to hop off and take a few pictures with the most exquisite background.
+We were able to hop off and take a few pictures with backgrounds straight out of a fairytale.
 There were even a few locks on the gate.
 As such, Blinky and I deemed this area Love Gate.